It takes a village to raise a child.

 Should you vaccinate your children?

 To vaccinate or not?
-Unfortunately, this topic tends to be a very touchy one.
+This topic tends to be a very touchy one.
 It seems that many people are either for it or against it.
-I strongly encourage you to educate yourself before you vaccinate your children so you are making an informed choice.
+It is always a good idea to educate yourself so you can make informed choices.

 - The Greater Good (trailer only) – an amazing documentary that opened my eyes